zenaiev/hgg-2011/PostAnalyzer/README.txt

 (although it can work on VM also, of course).

-General description of contents (find further description inside the files): ttbarMakeHist.cxx: master file to produce histograms eventReco.h: ttbar event reconstruction selection.h: ttbar event selection kinReco.h: kinematic reconstruction tree.h: tree structure of input ROOT ntuples settings.h: global settings (directory names) ttbarMakePlots.cxx: master file to produce final plots and numbers plots.h: helper file for plotting
+General description of contents (find further description inside the files): hggMakeHist.cxx: master file to produce histograms eventReco.h: ttbar event reconstruction selection.h: ttbar event selection kinReco.h: kinematic reconstruction tree.h: tree structure of input ROOT ntuples settings.h: global settings (directory names) hggMakePlots.cxx: master file to produce final plots and numbers plots.h: helper file for plotting

 To run the analysis, make sure input ntuples are in place, for default